DangerousThings/flexsecure-applets/docs/4-android.md

 ## Maximum NFC Transceive Length

 On some Android ROMS, the NFC driver is configured improperly, which limits the size of data packets that can be exchanged.
-FIDO2 requires very large packets (~1KB).
+FIDO2 requires very large packets if no chained fragmentation is used (~1KB).

 To change the configuration, add the line